 If CreateCompleteSubtreeFragments procedure is used, the MIS User sends leaf numbers that do not correspond with the MISF IDs of the group members and all Node Indices which represent the group management tree, and a threshold for fragmentation to CreateCompleteSubtreeFragments procedure, and receives CompleteSubtree and SubGroupRange for each GKB fragment.
 If there is only one GKB fragment created, SubgroupRange is removed.

-(Optional) Generate GroupKeyData, VerifyGroupCode and set CompleteSubtree:
+(Optional) Generate GroupKeyData, MasterGroupKey, VerifyGroupCode and set CompleteSubtree:

 When MGK is not distributed, this process is skipped.